 You should be cautious of over-exercising both the breeds up until the age of at least 18 months due to the fast rate at which their bodies grow, as this can damage their bone and joint growth.
 Ensure walks are kept short and jumping off from heights such as the bed or garden walls are kept to an absolute minimum, if at all.

 Due to the English Mastiff’s previous employment in the guarding sector, it is even more important to socialize him from a young age.
-If you don’t mix him with other humans and animals outside of the family unit his wariness of strangers may turn into over-protectiveness.
+If you don’t mix him with other humans and animals outside of the family unit, his wariness of strangers may turn into over-protectiveness.
 Be sure to make every interaction positive and treat him with small treats and plenty of verbal praise.

 For sure, training an English Mastiff is not for the novice dog owner.
-Additionally, the Mastiff also does things in his own time, also known as ‘Mastiff time’, so if he doesn’t feel like giving you paw today then he probably won’t.
+Additionally, the Mastiff also does things in his own time, also known as ‘Mastiff time,’ so if he doesn’t feel like giving you paw today then he probably won’t.
 Don’t be disgruntled with this, keep being consistent with your training, and although he may not do it every time, he will still be a well-mannered pooch.
-If you are struggling, however, obedience training with a dog behavioural therapist may be the answer.
+If you are struggling, obedience training with a dog behavioral therapist may be the answer.

 As they are big dogs, they are both prone to Elbow and Hip Dysplasia, which is an abnormality in the joint formation which can eventually lead to crippling arthritis.
 Bone Cancer, also known as Osteosarcoma, is common in both breeds too.
 Lumps and lameness are the most prominent symptoms of this.

-Earlier we mentioned that the English Mastiff nearly became extinct because families could not afford to feed in him the First World War.
-The reason they couldn’t feed him is that the English Mastiff eats around 8 cups of food a day and everyone was on food rations!
+Earlier we mentioned that the English Mastiff nearly became extinct because families could not afford to feed in him during the First World War.
+The reason they couldn’t feed him is that the English Mastiff eats around eight cups of food a day and everyone was on food rations!

 The Great Dane and the English Mastiff are similar in their grooming needs, and they don’t require much more than your average pooch.
 They would benefit from being brushed two to three times a week to keep them looking healthy and to remove any dead hair.

 As the Great Dane has much shorter hair, he will do okay to be bathed every six weeks.
-Be sure not to overdo it on the bathing, otherwise you’ll risk damaging their natural coat oils and this can lead to skin problems.
+Be sure not to overdo it on the bathing or you’ll risk damaging their natural coat oils, which can lead to skin problems.
 If the bathing is still not resolving the Mastiff’s stronger doggy smell, then doggy sprays and perfume can be bought from your local store.

 Both the Great Dane and the English Mastiff are, on average, the same price at around $1,500 from a reputable breeder.
-Buying a pup from a reputable breeder means that you can ask for and check on his parent’s health to ensure that you are buying a healthy pup.
-Additionally, you are getting a lot of dog for your buck, so don’t be tempted to buy him from a puppy mill as you will undoubtedly spend much, much more on vet bills in the long-run.
+Buying a pup from a reputable breeder means that you can ask for and check on his parent’s health to ensure you are buying a healthy pup.
+Additionally, you are getting a lot of dog for your buck, so don’t be tempted to buy him from a puppy mill as you will undoubtedly spend much, much more on vet bills in the long run.

 There is no denying that both of these breeds are beautiful pups with beautiful personalities.
 If it’s a snuggle buddy you’re after, look no further than these two as they both love to hop on the sofa with their master.

-So whether you want a tall giant or a wide giant, both of these gentle souls have a whole lotta love to give!
+So, whether you want a tall giant or a wide giant, both of these gentle souls have a whole lotta love to give!